snekan-B/Chat-App/README.md

 # Chat-App

-# Used to create gropu chats and one to one chats with several users
+ Used to create group chats and one to one chats with several users

 Devloped Using : React Js , React Chat Engine , Express JS and Node JS